KalyanKumarBhogi/Squid_Game_Sentiment_Analysis/README.md

 ![image](https://github.com/KalyanKumarBhogi/Squid_Game_Sentiment_Analysis/assets/144279085/10c875c8-ba4f-40be-8ff0-bddeae162b7c)

-# Summary <p>
-The total of negatives is much lower than that of Positive, so we can say that most of the opinions on the Squid Game are positive.
+The total of negatives is much lower than that of Positives, so most opinions on the Squid Game are positive.

+# Conclusion
+The sentiment analysis of tweets related to Squid Game reveals that the majority of opinions expressed on Twitter are categorized as neutral, with a notable balance between positive and negative sentiments.
+The dataset, collected from Twitter users sharing their views on the trending Netflix show, was preprocessed to clean and prepare the text for analysis.
+The word cloud visualization highlighted frequently used words in the opinions.
+Utilizing sentiment intensity analysis, the calculated scores resulted in a dominance of neutral sentiments.
+While positive and negative sentiments exist, the overall sentiment landscape suggests a diverse range of opinions among viewers, contributing to the show's widespread popularity and generating varied reactions on social media.